dotnet/samples/async/async-and-await/vb/AsyncFirstExampleVB/AsyncFirstExampleVB/readme.md

 The example Async function in this sample (named `GetStringAsync`) uses an [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient) method to download the contents of a website.

-The code for the MainWindow.xaml.vb or MainWindow.xaml.cs file from this sample is included in the topic.
+The code for the MainWindow.xaml.vb file from this sample is included in the topic.

 ## Building the Sample